 Profile Pic

 Hello!
 I'm Chihsheng Jin ([ʒɯ ʃəŋ]) (he/him/his).
-In 2023, I received my Bachelor's degree in Chinese Language at Fudan University, where I was advised by Prof. Yufu Chien.
-I've also received an Associate degree in French from Shanghai Internaltional Studies University in 2022.
+In 2023, I received my Bachelor's degree in Chinese Language at Fudan University, where I was advised by Prof. Yu-Fu Chien.
+I've also received an Associate degree in French from Shanghai International Studies University in 2022.

-In 2025, I received a Master's degree in Computational Linguistics, advised by Prof. Aaron White, while I was working at the Facts Lab.
+In 2025, I received my Master's degree in Computational Linguistics, advised by Prof. Aaron Steven White, while I was working at the FACTS.lab.

 My research interests are language modeling, formal semantics, information extraction and psycholinguistics.